Collen-Roller/Rasa-Denerator/README.md

 If you want to hand-define entities and intents, thats fine too.
 Just create a folder or file that contains them and pass it to the script.

-Note: If a entities or intents are specified, they will take precidence over entities and intents identified within the nlu training data file.
+Note: If entities or intents are specified in separate files, they will take precidence over entities and intents identified within the nlu training data file.

 #### Actions